GreatDevelopers/ScriptCAD/README.md

 # Solid Scripting

-*Testing and Consultancy Cell Testing and Consultancy Cell (TCC) in association with
-Great Developers (GD) & Great Civil Engineers (GCE) presents capsule course, GNDEC presents a unique way to learn more in less time, less effort and less fee.*
+*Testing and Consultancy Cell (TCC), GNDEC ,in association with Great Developers (GD) & Great Civil Engineers (GCE), presents a unique way to learn more in less time, less effort and less fee.*

 ## Less Time, More Learning